cweersma/vehicle_import/README.md

   *Note: this is all done on the command line.*

 1. Clone this repository
-   It doesn't matter where you clone this to; just make sure your user has read/write permissions in the directory.
+   It doesn't matter where you clone this to.
+Just make sure your user has read/write permissions in the directory.
    ```console
    git clone https://github.com/cweersma/vehicle_import.git
    ```